Use the various inventory reports within Uphance to see how your business is doing.

 Select Reports from your main left vertical menu

 From the Reporting menu, select the report you want to run.
-(Figure 1)
+For this illustration, we will be using the Current Inventory levels report.

 Uphance provides these 9 Inventory Reports.
 Most of these reports have common fields on them including Product identifier, Product Name, Color, Season, Manufacturer, Size and Warehouse.
 Seeing a consolidated report with these fields and being able to further refine your criteria with these fields, allows you to generate reports that give you visibility into how you are doing in each of those areas.
 As an example, you may want to compare Sizes across seasons for a particular product.
 Or, you may want to see products for a particular Manufacturer by size and color.